heapwolf/to-ml/README.md

 # DESCRIPTION
 Generating markup can get ugly, the mix of html and javascript can get very confusing very quickly.
 This little library helps you create readable code.
-It also has no dependencies so you can use it on your node.js server.
+It also has no dependencies on the DOM so you can use it on your node.js server.

 # USAGE
 ```js